 The legal basis for Pillar 3 disclosures is set out in Part Eight of the Capital Requirement Regulation (EU) No 575/2013 ('CRR'), as amended by Regulation (EU) 2019/876 ('CRR2').
 As part of the CRR2 amendments, the European Banking Authority ('EBA') was mandated to develop uniform disclosure formats for banks' disclosures.
-The uniform formats are contained within Commission Delegated Regulation (EU) 2021/637, published in April 2021, which prescribes the format of the quantitative templates to be disclosed, most of which are disclosed for the first time in this report.
-The EBA have also published a mapping tool between the supervisory returns and the disclosure templates to facilitate banks' compliance with disclosure requirements with the stated aim to improve the consistency and quality of the information disclosed.
+The uniform formats are contained within Commission Delegated Regulation (EU) 2021/637, published in April 2021, which prescribes the format of the quantitative templates to be disclosed.
+The EBA have published a mapping tool between the supervisory returns and the disclosure templates to facilitate banks' compliance with disclosure requirements with the stated aim to improve the consistency and quality of the information disclosed.